IAnalyzeGenomes/CallVars/README.md

 CallVars is an automated, reproducible Snakemake workflow which takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 This workflow largely follows [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample and also reports a filtered list of somatic variants.

+CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.
+1) Pre-processing using Cutadapt
+2) Mapping using BWA
+3) Sorting using samtools
+4) Removing duplicates using GATK MarkDuplicates
+5) Indexing using samtools
+6) Base quality score recalibration using GATK BaseRecalibrator and ApplyBQSR
+7) Germline variant detection using GATK HaplotypeCaller
+8) Somatic variant detection using GATK Mutect2
+9) Functional annotation for germline variants using GATK Funcotator
+10) Functional annotation for somatic variants using GATK Funcotator
+11) Variant filtration for germline variants using GATK VariantFiltration
+12) Variant filtration for somatic variants using GATK VariantFiltration

 CallVars can be helpful to anyone working with targeted cancer/rare disease gene panels to find and report variants of clinical relevance.
 If you think CallVars can help with your study feel free to DM me on twitter (@IAnalyzeGenomes).
-Feedback/comments/bug reports/contributions are welcome for improvement of this workflow.
+Feedback/comments/bug reports/contributions are welcome for its improvement.

 # CallVars workflow overview:
 CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.